attdevsupport/att-html5-sdk/sdk/doc_src/guides/example_sms/README.md

 	 *
 	 * The loader uses your classname to build a path to the source file.
 It replaces periods with
 	 * slashes (backslashes for Windows) and adds a '.js'.
 It first, however, replaces  your application
-	 * namespace with 'app' so SmsOnly.view.Sms becomes app/view/Sms.js.
+	 * namespace with 'app' so MyApp.view.Main becomes app/view/Main.js.
 	 *
 	 * All classnames should (but not necessarily must) be defined under the application namespace
-	 * (in this case 'SmsOnly').
+	 * (in this case 'MyApp').
 The loader follows a convention of expecting the source for views,
 	 * controllers, models, and stores to be collectively found in their own group directories.
 This
 	 * makes for overall better organization of your application's components.
 	 *
 	 * This hierarchical approach to application layout allows you to keep the same filename for
 	 * logical groups of components.
-In this application we use 'Sms.js' as the name for both the
+In this application we use 'Main.js' as the name for both the
 	 * view and controller source file.
 This helps the developer to easily identify files in the
 	 * directory layout for what they do or contain.
 	 */
-	Ext.define('SmsOnly.view.Sms', {
+	Ext.define('MyApp.view.Main', {
 		extend : 'Ext.Container',
 		xtype  : 'sms-view',

 		config : {
-			/**
-			 * Define a property to store the SMS Message Id, so we may reference it to retrieve
-			 * the message status.
-			 */
-			smsId: null,

 			fullscreen : true,			// Tell the app we want to take up the entire screen scrollable : 'vertical',	// The app is scrollable with vertical scrolling only layout     : 'vbox',		// The app will 'stack' elements vertically